How much does homeowners insurance cost?

-Average homeowners insurance cost
+Average cost of homeowners insurance by state

-|State||Average annual cost|
+|State||Average annual cost||Average monthly cost|

 What determines the cost of homeowners insurance?

-- Age of home
+Type of home

 Actual cash value vs. replacement cost